Laser tag gun (Laser Tagger)

 - last hit point.

-All sounds can be changed via configuration software, and a player can also add custom sounds in WAV format.
+All sounds can be changed and customized with the help of configuration software, and the player can also add their custom sounds saved in WAV.

 - Tube with an infrared diode (infrared emitter) and shot highlighting diode.
-This tube can be made like an external silencer or can be integrated into the tagger body.
+This tube can be made in the form of an external silencer or can be integrated into the tagger body.

-- LSD - display shows information about the number of rounds and hit points.
-The LSD display is an option and can be integrated only in several Tagger models (usually specially made Taggers).
+- OLED - display shows information about the number of rounds and hit points.
+The OLED display is optional and can be integrated only in several Tagger models (usually specially made Taggers).

-- Scope sight or red-dot sight that helps the player to aim.
-Sights are options and can be set on the majority types of Laser Taggers.
+- Scope sight or red-dot sight that makes faster target acquisition.
+Sights are optional and can be mounted on the majority of Laser Taggers.

-- Tactical grip is an option and can also be set on taggers that have a corresponding holding unit.
+- Tactical foregrip is optional and can also be mounted on taggers with Picatinny rails interface.

-- Blowback (recoil) simulator is an optional internal tagger device that softly imitates backward momentum of a real weapon after the shot.
+- Blowback (recoil) simulation unit is an optional internal tagger device that sparingly imitates backward momentum of a real-life weapon after each shot.